Inside The Tragic Life Of Missy Elliott

 Missy Elliott's Super Bowl health scare

 In a 2019 interview with The Guardian, Elliott noted that the Super Bowl guest spot had her feeling so bad that she even neglected to use the opportunity to promote her upcoming "comeback" single, "WTF (Where You From)."
 She also revealed that she tends to have trouble with anxiety whenever she releases something.
-In all fairness, Elliott did also point out that it's pretty understandable to be nervous before returning to the spotlight during a Super Bowl halftime show, of all events.
+In all fairness, Elliott also pointed out that it's pretty understandable to be nervous before returning to the spotlight during a Super Bowl halftime show, of all events.
 "I think any artist who has had a break such as that one would be anxious," she said.